-Audit and Risk Committee
+Audit Committee

-The Audit and Risk Committee assists the Board in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosures.
-The current members of the Audit and Risk Committee are Terrence Lyons (Chair), Michael Auerbach, Amy Freedman, Jo-Anne O'Connor.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities by monitoring the Company's financial reporting practices and financial disclosures.
+The current members of the Audit Committee are Terrence Lyons (Chair), Michael Auerbach, Shannon Eusey and Cindy Tripp.
 Each of them is financially literate and each of them is independent of management as determined under applicable securities legislation.

-Specific responsibilities and duties of the Audit and Risk Committee include:
+Specific responsibilities and duties of the Audit Committee include:

-- Reviewing the Company's annual and interim consolidated financial statements, annual and interim management's discussion and analyses and press releases prior to dissemination to the public - Assessing the Company's accounting policies and discussing the appropriateness of such policies with management and the Company's external auditors - · Assisting management to identify the Company's principal business risks - · Reviewing the external auditor's plans for evaluating and testing the Company's internal financial controls

-- · Overseeing the Company's external auditors, including the approval of the external auditor's terms of engagement - · Ensuring adequate risk management policies are in place to manage the risks to which the Company is exposed
+- Reviewing the Company's annual and interim consolidated financial statements, annual and interim management's discussion and analyses and press releases prior to dissemination to the public - Assessing the Company's accounting policies and discussing the appropriateness of such policies with management and the Company's external auditor - · Reviewing the external auditor's plans for evaluating and testing the Company's internal financial controls - · Overseeing the Company's external auditors, including the approval of the external auditor's terms of engagement

-The education and related experience (as applicable) of each Audit and Risk Committee member is described below.
+The education and related experience (as applicable) of each Audit Committee member is described below.

-Terrence (Terry) Lyons, ICD.D, age 74, is a corporate director and currently serves as Lead Director and Chair of the Audit and Risk Committee.
+Terrence (Terry) Lyons, ICD.D, age 75, is a corporate director and currently serves as Chair of the Audit Committee and Risk Committee of the Company.
 He is an Independent Director and Chair of the Audit Committee of Martinrea International Inc. He is also a Director of several public and private corporations, including Badland Resources Ltd. and Waterotor Technologies Inc. (Chairman).
 Mr. Lyons is a retired Managing Partner of Brookfield Asset Management, past Chairman of Three Valley Copper Corp., Polaris Materials Corp. (recently acquired by Vulcan Materials), Northgate Minerals Corp. (now Alamos Gold), Eacom Timber Corp. (acquired by Interfor) and Westmin Mining and Vice-Chairman of Battle Mountain Gold (acquired by Newmont Gold).
 He was previously on the Board of Directors of Canaccord Genuity Group Inc. for 18 years from 2004 to 2022, having served as Lead Director and Chair of the Audit Committee.
 Mr. Lyons is a Civil Engineer (UBC) with an MBA from Western University.
 He is a Member Emeritus of the Advisory Board of the Richard Ivey School of Business and is active in sports and charitable activities, is a past Governor of the Olympic Foundation of Canada, past Chairman of The Mining Association of B.C., past Governor and member of the Executive Committee of the B.C.
 Business Council, past Co-Chair of the B.C.
 Business Hall of Fame, past Director of the Institute of Corporate Directors (BC) and a former director of the BC Pavilion Corp.
 (Pavco).
 In 2007, he was awarded the INCO Medal by the Canadian Institute of Mining and Metallurgy for distinguished service to the mining industry.